AgileVentures/harrow-woodcraft-new-members/CONTRIBUTING.md

+WORK IN PROGRESS

+Some notes on contributing:

-Pull Requests should reference the issue they are addressing via fixes `#<issue number>`
+* Pull Requests should reference the issue they are addressing via fixes `#<issue number>`

-Before development please ensure you are synced to upstream/master
+* Before development please ensure you are synced to upstream/master